single-spa/import-map-deployer/README.md

 #### GET /sofe-manifest.json

-You can request the sofe-manifest.json file by making a get request at /sofe-manifest.json
+You can request the sofe-manifest.json file by making a GET request at /sofe-manifest.json

 Example using [HTTPie](https://github.com/jkbrzt/httpie):